Last Updated: February 8, 2026 | All Prices Independently Verified

 Some IPTV providers accept Bitcoin and other cryptocurrencies.
 Cryptocurrency payments offer maximum privacy but zero consumer protection: there is no way to reverse a crypto payment if the provider fails to deliver.
 We only recommend cryptocurrency payments for users who prioritize privacy above all else and are subscribing to a provider they have already tested through a free trial.

 Virtual card services allow you to generate a unique card number for each subscription, limiting your exposure if the provider’s payment system is compromised.
 Prepaid Visa and Mastercard gift cards work with most IPTV providers and offer the dual benefits of limited financial exposure and payment anonymity.
-We used prepaid cards for all of our test subscriptions.
+This approach is worth considering for any first-time subscription with an unfamiliar service.

 The IPTV market includes many fraudulent or low-quality providers that use deceptive pricing to attract subscribers.
 Here are the warning signs that a provider’s pricing indicates potential problems.